Thomas Warburton (writer)

 Warburton translated James Joyce's Ulysses into Swedish in 1946 and his revised translation was published in 1993.
+He was a prolific translator into Swedish from both English and Finnish.
+His translations from English include works by William Faulkner, T. S. Eliot, Gertrude Stein, Dylan Thomas, William Styron, and Kenzaburō Ōe.
+From Finnish, he translated authors such as Mika Waltari, Yrjö Kokko, Paavo Haavikko, Eeva-Liisa Manner, and Volter Kilpi.
 He "translated two works from Swedish and also translated four of Tove Jansson's Moomin books into English – he was Jansson's publisher."
 He also translated The Exploits of Moominpappa (1952), Moominsummer Madness (1955), Moominland Midwinter (1957), Tales from Moominvalley (1962) from Swedish to English.
 His start "was a subeditor and general handyman at Schildts publishers in Helsinki" and eventually became an editor and director.
+He began working for the publisher Holger Schildts förlag in 1943, was on the editorial staff of the journal Nya Argus from 1949 to 1975, and served on the board of the Society of Swedish-speaking Writers in Finland from 1946 to 1960.